tildesarecool/SteamZipper/README.md

     }
 ```

 The entries on the left are what would be found in a path, like in *Program Files (x86)*.
-The entries on the right are what are going to end up in the zip file name as mentioned above.
-You can of course add and delete platforms from this list.
-Just maintain the format of the hashtable (I could create a separate config file for platforms but it seems unnecessary).
+The entries on the
+right are what are going to end up in the zip file name as mentioned above.
+You can of course add and delete

-**Now Implemented:** script deciding when to make the zip based on modified date.
-In other words if the source folder has a more recent modified date than the current zip file modified date, a new zip file is made using that date stamp.

-It doesn't delete the old zip file though, so I have to either add separate functionality or write a secondary script for finding and deciding what to do with zip files with the same name except for date stamp.
-Most likely just go with the one with the most recent date stamp.
+platforms from this list.
+Just maintain the format of the hashtable (I could create a separate config file for
+platforms but it seems unnecessary).

+### Installation

+Since this is a single PowerShell script, that is the only the required.
+You can view the source "raw" and copy/paste into notepad, or download a zip file from the green "code" button or use the tags link and click on *v0.2.0-beta.1* to find a zip file.
+Or just clone the repo.
+Any of those ways will get you the script file which you would just run from PS console.
+So far as I know local admin privileges should not be required.

+As for permissions to run PS1 files in general that's between you and your PC administrator.

+If I polish it more (and add an ascii art based logo, obviously) I might try and make a "package" for use with PSGallery etc. That might be far off.

+### Feature Wishlist

+- Zipping multiple files at once using a job pool (like dogpool but uglier)
+- a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder
+  - I could use that saved file as a config file for a match script that selective unzips the folder(s)...?
+- A companion script that as a batch or selectively on unzips the games to a destination
+- more/better error checking and dealing with the errors
+- re-write that gnarly if condition so it looks a lot better and is easier to follow
+- Some form of UI, at least as an option, would be nice.
+I'll just use the one that comes with Python.
+Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).

+Might be a little much just for a thing that zips some folders.

+---

 ### 21 October 2024